rozek/appstudio-live-reload/README.md

 * extraFiles: `./node_modules/appstudio-live-reload/live-reload.js`
 * extraheaders: `<script src="./node_modules/appstudio-live-reload/live-reload.js "></script>`

 Simply copy the shown texts from here into AppStudio.
-From the next deployment on, your application will automatically be modified and/or reloaded whenever the "live-reload"-capable server is running and detects any changes in the deployment folder.
+From the next deployment on, your application will automatically be modified and/or reloaded whenever the "live-reload"-capable server is running (see below) and detects any changes in the deployment folder.

 ## Usage ##